-The above framework of the consolidated financial statements is hereinafter referred to as 'Financial Accounting Standards as modified by CBB'.
+The above framework of the consolidated financial statements is hereinafter referred to as 'Financial Accounting Standards.

 The Group has certain assets, liabilities and related income and expenses which are not Sharia compliant as these existed before Ithmaar (the parent) converted to an Islamic retail bank in April 2010.
-These are currently presented in accordance with FAS as modified by the CBB standards in the consolidated financial statements for the year ended 31 December 2021 as appropriate.
+These are currently presented in accordance with FAS in the consolidated financial statements for the year ended 31 December 2022 as appropriate.